We use analytics and cookies to understand site traffic. Information about your use of our site is shared with Google for that purpose. Learn more.

 Getting in touch

-There are two ways to raise issues to the steering committee for decision:
+There are three ways to raise issues to the steering committee for decision:

 - Emailing the steering committee at firstname.lastname@example.org.
 This is a private discussion list to which all members of the committee have access.

-- Open an issue on a knative repository and indicate that you would like attention from the trademark committee.
+- Open an issue in the knative community repository and indicate that you would like attention from the trademark committee by using the ‘trademark’ label, or by tagging the trademark committee GitHub user group.

 The Trademark Committee is composed of company representatives from companies which have substantially contributed to Knative over the last year, as well as the trademark holder.
 Companies which have a currently-unfilled seat on the Trademark Committee may veto decisions made in the 5 business days prior to the selection of the representative.